-This scheme is designed to stimulate increased exports of Norwegian films in a market suffering from the aftermath of the coronavirus pandemic, by providing grants for the marketing and distribution of Norwegian films abroad.
+This scheme is designed to stimulate increased exports of Norwegian films by providing grants for the marketing and distribution of Norwegian films abroad.
 Grants are paid to the foreign distributor via the film’s Norwegian producer.
-This scheme is a pilot project.
-It will run until the end of the year and will then be evaluated.
-This means that grant funds are only available for 2022.
+This scheme is a continuation of a pilot project from 2022, and grant funds will be available throughout 2024.

 Our grant schemes are authorised in accordance with the Norwegian regulations on support for audiovisual production.
 Please read the regulations before you apply. (in Norwegian)